Last Updated on September 2, 2020

-A general partnership is created by default between two or more people unless the business is otherwise formed as a corporation, limited liability company, or limited partnership within the state.
-A general partnership operates with all of the partners holding equal rights to manage and control the business.
-This is true unless there is a partnership agreement in place between the parties that limits the rights and responsibilities of the partners.
+A general partnership is a legal entity created between two or more people.
+Other business structures like the corporation, limited liability company, limited liability partnership, or limited partnership are business entities created with a state.
+A general partnership operates with the business partners holding rights to manage and control the business.

 Operating as a general partnership can have many benefits, including the following:

-- Flexibility: Partnerships are incredibly flexible and lend themselves to a variety of options in regards to partner responsibilities, voting rights, and profit-sharing.
+- Flexibility: Partnerships offer a large amount of flexibility and lend themselves to a variety of options in regards to partner responsibilities, voting rights, and profit-sharing.

 - Limited tax obligations: The partnership is not liable for income taxes as a separate entity.
-Much like a sole proprietorship, a general partnership is considered a pass-through entity and is taxed through the partners’ individual taxes.
+Much like a sole proprietorship, a general partnership has pass through taxation, which means the profits of the business are taxed through the partners’ individual income tax rates.

 - Unlimited personal liability: one of the biggest pitfalls of operating as a general partnership is that every partner has the ability to bind the business and the other partners for business obligations or business debts.
 If someone files a legal action against the partnership, each partner will be held personally liable for any judgments to creditors.
 This is of particular concern if one partner acts negligently or fraudulently when acting in their business capacity as the personal assets of all the general partners may also be at risk.

 The unlimited liability of general partnerships is usually the biggest reason to choose a corporation or LLC as it helps to shield the owner’s personal assets.
 Learn more about forming an LLC.